sph-mn/sph-reverb/readme.md

 # sph-reverb
 frequency-domain reverb that scales from instrument cavities to concert halls and supports arbitrary spatial layouts.

+work in progress.

+designed for offline, high-accuracy rendering.

 # algorithm hierarchy
 * early reflections
-  * geometric acoustics
+  * geometric acoustics by ray tracing
-    * image-source method
+    * deterministic image-source enumeration with embree
+    * first-order specular reflections and direct path
-    * beam tracing
+  * diffraction
-    * uniform theory of diffraction
+    * first-order uniform theory of diffraction from user-specified edges
 * modal correction
-  * low-frequency Helmholtz eigenproblem on a uniform grid
+  * low-frequency helmholtz eigenproblem on a uniform grid
-  * Robin boundary impedance
+  * robin boundary impedance
-  * Lanczos thick-restart eigensolver
+  * lanczos thick-restart eigensolver
 * late reflections
   * modal feedback delay network in the frequency domain
     * poles from delay geometry, absorption, and mixing